Party-B/funknotes/README.md

 1. Roughed this out with AI assistance
 2. Intended to run on Linux - as yet untested
 3. Probably will be best with a symlink to /usr/local/bin
+4. Switched from python to C - I'd like to say it's for speed, but then I wouldn't be using json libraries if that were true

 # For development
 1. Create a nifty search function